camdenhao/Speech-Chess/README.md

 >npm install chess.js

-# NOTE: This will now work without setting up your own Google project or getting credentials from me
+# NOTE: This will not work without setting up your own Google project or getting credentials from me